People's Progressive Party (Malaysia): History

-However PPP enjoyed a renaissance of sorts under the leadership of M. Kayveas, who rebranded the party and boosted its membership to more than 500,000 with a network of over 3000 branches throughout the country.
+However PPP enjoyed a renaissance of sorts under the leadership of M. Kayveas.

+He rebranded the party and claimed to have boosted its membership to more than 500,000 with a network of over 3000 branches throughout the country.
 All registered members carry a membership card signed by the President; the President's card is signed by the Secretary General.
-As of 2006, 48% of the PPP's membership is Indian, 32% are Chinese, 13% are Malay, and the rest are of other ethnicities.
+As of 2006, 48% of the PPP's membership was Indian, 32% Chinese, 13% Malay, and the rest were of other ethnicities.

 In November 2006, party president, M. Kayveas, proposed a merger between the PPP and another Barisan Nasional party, the Parti Gerakan Rakyat Malaysia.
-Koh Tsu Koon, Gerakan's Deputy President, welcomed the suggestion.
+Koh Tsu Koon, Gerakan's Deputy President, welcomed the suggestion, but ultimately nothing came out of it.

 The 2008 Malaysian General Elections saw the party being decimated.
 However the party retained its representation in the Senate and was later allocated a Deputy Minister post occupied by T. Murugiah.

 In the aftermath of the 2018 Malaysian General Elections, the party under President M. Kayveas announced myPPP's exit from the Barisan Nasional coalition after its loss of power in the election.
 There was a subsequent power struggle between the "remain" and "leave" factions of myPPP led by Maglin Dennis D'Cruz and M. Kayveas respectively.
-The latter emerged victorious in the power struggle and the attempted usurpers were stripped of their party membership and expelled.
+The former emerged victorious in the power struggle and via a letter dated 11 April 2023, the Home Minister decided that Maglin Dennis D'Cruz was the lawful President of myPPP.

+Maglin however died on November the same year, and as of June 2024, the party was temporarily helmed by J. Loga Bala Mohan.
+Loga Bala subsequently were confirmed as the permanent president of the party when he won the post uncontested in the party's annual general meeting on 1 September 2024.